austindatamanagement/RetailDemo/LabGuide200.md

 ![](./images/100/Picture700-5.png)

 -   Enter the required information for this user, name the user as **testuser**.
 If you supplied a valid **email address**, a welcome email should arrive within a few minutes to your Inbox.
+Note down your password.
 Click the **Create** button, in the top-right corner of the page, to create the user.

 ![](./images/100/Picture700-7.png)

 -   Below is the email which each user receives welcoming them to the OML application.
 It includes a direct link to the OML application for that user which they can bookmark.

 ![](./images/100/Picture700-8.png)